Country Guides

 The Burj Khalifa in Dubai is the tallest building in the world, standing at 828 metres.
 Its tip can be seen from up to 95 kilometres away on a clear day.

 The UAE offers a highly attractive tax environment for employers and employees.
-There is no personal income tax on salaries, making it one of the most favourable jurisdictions for take-home pay.
+There is no personal income tax on salaries, making it one of the most favorable jurisdictions for take-home pay.
 Employees receive their gross pay without deductions, aside from voluntary ones (such as for benefits).

 Employers must contribute to the General Pension and Social Security Authority (GPSSA) when employing UAE or GCC nationals.
 This is set at 12.5% of gross salary (15% in Abu Dhabi).
 Employers are also required to provide health insurance, which is mandatory in most Emirates.
-For expatriates, there are no social security contributions, but employers must pay end-of-service gratuity. |
+For expatriates, there are no social security contributions, but employers must pay end-of-service gratuity.

 UAE and GCC nationals contribute 5% of gross salary to the GPSSA.
-Expatriates do not make social security contributions. |
+Expatriates do not make social security contributions.

 An Employer of Record is the legal employer of a worker in the UAE.
 As such, the Employer of Record takes care of all compliance aspects of employment, including payroll, taxes, statutory benefits, employment contracts and more.